Why do motor carriers, delivery companies, and long-haul truckers all use fleet management GPS trackers?

 - Passive vehicle trackers offer none of the on-the-fly possibilities of real-time trackers

 - You have to manually plug each passive tracker into a computer to read the data stored on it.
 More and more fleet owners are opting out of this time-intensive process.
 For a slightly higher initial cost, real-time GPS tracking saves a lot of time in the long run.

 As smartphones disrupted markets in the mid-2000s, so did smartphone GPS apps.
 In a short space of time, cheap smartphone apps took market share away from standalone consumer satnavs.

-    You’re probably familiar with GPSs from the likes of Motorola and TomTom, but did you know they also make fully-fledged fleet management GPS solutions for business?
+You’re probably familiar with GPSs from the likes of Motorola, but did you know that many also make fully-fledged fleet management GPS solutions for business?